 We have very talented young players coming through.

 Unlike other years where we have been disadvantaged by going into the World Cup in our off season, this year we may have an edge by going straight into the World Cup after the end of our polocrosse season, so our players will be on form ready to go.

-Does your country have any rules that differ from international rules
+Does New Zealand have rules that differ from international rules?

 - No riding through the goal posts

 - Two minute stand down for late umpires